 Resources for Students

-Physical activity is a great way to increase your endorphin levels and creating a long lasting mood boost.
+Physical activity is a great way to increase your endorphin levels which creates a long-lasting mood boost.
 Regular exercise will help to establish this over a long period of time.
 Mental health first aid recommends 30 minutes of exercise five times a week.
 This may be a walk, gym, swim, yoga or sport.

 #DoesYouGood - see what’s on offer to help RHUL students keep active.